-First things first, the Moon orbits Earth and the Earth orbits the Sun.
+First things first, the Moon orbits Earth and Earth orbits the Sun.

-The Moon orbits the Earth because of the pull of Earth’s gravity and the Earth orbits the Sun because of the pull of the Sun’s gravity.
+The Moon orbits Earth because of the pull of Earth’s gravity, and Earth orbits the Sun because of the pull of the Sun’s gravity.

 Gravity is a pulling force that works in space.
-For example, the Sun, which is millions of miles from our planet, pulls on all the planets and other objects in the Solar System.
-This is called gravity.
+For example, the Sun, which is millions of miles away from our planet, pulls on all the planets and other objects in the Solar System.

 Every day, the Moon rises in the East and sets in the West, just like the Sun, though not at the same time.